polyfy/polylith/readme.md

-  Libraries are only specified per project, and the way it finds out which libraries are used for a specific brick, is by looking in :ns-to-lib in ./deps.edn which in this case has the value {clj-time clj-time, antlr antlr/antlr} - typed in as symbols.
+  Libraries are only specified per project, and the way it finds out which libraries are used for a specific brick, is by looking in :ns-to-lib in ./deps.edn which in this case has the value {clj-time clj-time, antlr antlr/antlr}.

   Libraries are selected per project and it's therefore possible to have different versions of the same library in different projects (if needed).